Not maintaining the car

-If the car has damage that goes beyond normal wear and tear, the driver could be on the hook for extra fees when it's time to turn it in to the dealer, says Jacobson.
+If the car has damage that goes beyond normal wear and tear, the driver could be on the hook for additional fees when it's time to return it to the dealer, says Jacobson.

-Generally speaking, if a car has a scratch but the mark is less than the size of a driver's license or business card, many companies will consider it normal use.
-So, they probably won't charge a penalty, says Jacobson.
+Generally, if a car has a scratch but the mark is less than the size of a driver's license or business card, many companies will consider it normal use.
+They probably won't charge a penalty, says Jacobson.

-Jacobson says that if there's damage to the car, the customer will have an opportunity to have it fixed on his or her own dime before turning it in.
+Jacobson says that if there's damage to the car, the customer will have a chance to have it fixed on his own dime before turning it in.
 Otherwise, the leasing company will assess a value to the damage.

-Barbara Terry, an automobile columnist and author of "How Athletes Roll," says if the car is significantly damaged, drivers can expect a bill for repairs at "full market price."
+Barbara Terry, an automobile columnist and author of the book "How Athletes Roll," says if the car is significantly damaged, drivers can expect a bill for repairs at "full market price."